boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ###  End-to-End 5G Slice Orchestration Architecture

 {{figure-orch}} depicts a global framework for the orchestration of an end-to-end 5G Slice.
 An end-to-end 5G Network Slice Orchestrator (5G NSO) is responsible for orchestrating the end-to-end 5G Slice.
 The details of the 5G NSO is out of the scope of this document.
 The realization of the end-to-end 5G Slice spans RAN, CN, and TN.
-As mentionned in {{TS-28.530}}, the RAN and CN are segments of the 3GPP Management System, while the TN is not.
+As mentioned in {{TS-28.530}}, the RAN and CN are under the responsibility of the 3GPP Management System, while the TN is not.
 The orchestration of the TN is split into two sub-domains in conformance with the reference design in {#sec-ref-design}:

-* Provider Network Orchestration domain: as defined in {{!I-D.ietf-teas-ietf-network-slices}}, the Provider relies on an IETF Network Slice Controller (NSC) to manage and orchestrate IETF Network Slices in the Provider Network.
+* Provider Network Orchestration domain: as defined in {{!I-D.ietf-teas-ietf-network-slices}}, the provider relies on an IETF Network Slice Controller (NSC) to manage and orchestrate IETF Network Slices in the provider network.
 This framework permits to manage connectivity together with SLOs.
 Ultimately, the 5G NSO interfaces with an NSC for the management of IETF Network Slices using IETF APIs and data models.

 * Customer Site Orchestration domain: the Orchestration of TN elements of the Customer Sites relies upon a variety of  controllers (e.g., Fabric Manager, Element Management System, or VIM).
 The realization of this section does not involve the Transport Network Orchestration.

-A TN Slice relies upon a data path that can involve both the Provider and Customer TN Domains.
-Therefore, a TN Slice has broader scope than an IETF Network Slice since the latter applies to the Provider Network only.
+A TN Slice relies upon a data path that can involve both the provider and customer TN domains.
+Therefore, a TN Slice has broader scope than an IETF Network Slice since the latter applies to the provider network only.
 More details are provided in the next section.

 ~~~~
 {::include ./drawings/tn-orchestration.txt}